Donald Trump ‘Willfully Fanning The Flames’ Of Violence To Help Campaign, Adam Schiff Says

-Donald Trump is “willfully fanning the flames” of violence in order to create division that he ultimately believes will help his re-election campaign, Democratic Congressman Adam Schiff claims.
+Donald Trump is “willfully fanning the flames” of violence in order to create division that he ultimately believes will help his re-election campaign, Democratic Rep. Adam Schiff claims.

-The chair of the House Intelligence Committee appeared on CNN’s State of the Union on Sunday to discuss the recent spate of shootings at protests across the United States.
-Trump has been accused of fueling much of this conflict through incendiary statements on social media that critics said appeared to support the calls to arms from many on the far right.
+The chair of the House Intelligence Committee appeared on CNN’s State of the Union on Sunday to discuss the recent spate of shootings at protests across the U.S. Trump has been accused of fueling much of this conflict through incendiary statements on social media that critics said appeared to support the calls to arms from many on the far right.

 As Schiff said, the clashes that have erupted in places like Kenosha, Wisconsin, and Portland, Oregon, are playing into Russia’s hands.
 Experts have warned that Russia is interfering in the 2020 presidential election as it did in 2016, seeking to sow division among Americans.